 The company produces and distributes millions of small but essential components.
 From pharmaceutical blister packs to specialized tape products, Essentra is also the only independent filter manufacturer to the tobacco industry.
-Headquartered in Milton Keynes, UK, Essentra’s global reach extends to 33 countries and includes 53 principal manufacturing facilities, 64 sales and distribution operations and 5 research & development centers.
+Headquartered in Milton Keynes, UK, Essentra’s global reach extends to 33 countries and includes 53 principal manufacturing facilities, 64 sales and distribution operations and 5 research and development centers.

 A Data Dilemma Through Acquisition

-A FTSE 250 company with annual revenues of over £1.2B ($1.8B), Essentra’s leadership team is on a mission to move in to the coveted FTSE100 roster of companies with over £2B ($3B) in annual revenue.
+A FTSE 250 company with annual revenues of over 1.2B ($1.8B), Essentra’s leadership team is on a mission to move into the coveted FTSE100 roster of companies with over 2B ($3B) in annual revenue.
 To complement organic growth in each operating division the company has acquired 15 companies in the past three years.
-For the IT department the acquisition and integration of incumbent systems poses huge problems.
+For the IT department, the acquisition and integration of incumbent systems poses huge problems.
 Many of the acquisitions have outdated legacy systems running on ancient, by today’s standards, AS400 mainframe computers.
 To compound the IT headache many of the personnel who originally installed and maintained these legacy systems are no longer with the company and the IT team has to sleuth their way through custom software on outdated operating systems.

 It’s not surprising, then, that Brad Schechtman, regional VP finance at Essentra North America, describes the laborious, monthly task undertaken by two of his team to consolidate ERP data from seven different ERP systems.
-This essential insight needed to understand manufacturing costs and thus profitability takes days and runs to many dozen spread sheets.
-The process is fraught with the potential for human error, indeed in cross checking numbers with each other, the financial analysts often arrive at different results.
+This essential insight needed to understand manufacturing costs and thus profitability takes days and runs to many dozen spreadsheets.
+The process is fraught with the potential for human error, indeed in cross-checking numbers with each other, the financial analysts often arrive at different results.

-2020 Data Vision—Enabled with Unifi
+2020 Data Vision Enabled with Unifi

 Phase I: Consolidate data sources into one Unified database